-The Ecological Reserve flows were calculated using naturalized hydrological time series data for each node in the Desktop Model that calibrates Ecological Reserve flows based on flow sequences from Ecological Reserve studies, or the use of region-specific settings.
+The EWR flows were calculated using naturalized hydrological time series data for each node in the Desktop Model that calibrates EWRs based on flow sequences from Ecological Reserve studies, or the use of region-specific settings.
 The model only calculates intra-annual flows, viz. flows that include the small intra-annual floods (that occur every year) and excludes the larger inter-annual floods (1:2, 1:5, 1:10 etc.).
-Therefore, in order to compare various Ecological Reserve flows to the naturalized and current hydrological time series, which are TOTAL flows (inclusive of all floods), it was necessary to first put back the inter-annual floods into the Ecological Reserve hydrological time series' prior to any comparative calculations.
+Therefore, in order to compare various EWR flows to the naturalized and current hydrological time series, which are TOTAL flows (inclusive of all floods), it was necessary to first put back the inter-annual floods into the Ecological Reserve hydrological time series' prior to any comparative calculations.

-The starting point for calculations that compare the hydrological outcome of setting Ecological Reserve flows at a location or interest (node) therefore are naturalized, present-day and Reserve TOTAL flow time series.
+The starting point for calculations that compare the hydrological outcome of setting EWR flows at a location or interest (node) therefore are naturalized, present-day and Reserve TOTAL flow time series.